fadilahonespot/fadilahonespot/README.md

 <!-- Any image aligned to the right.
 Beware the width -->
 <img width="55%" align="right" alt="Github" src="https://raw.githubusercontent.com/onimur/.github/master/.resources/git-header.svg" />

-- 👨🏽‍💻 I’m currently working on [Handle Path Oz](https://github.com/onimur/handle-path-oz);
+- 👨🏽‍💻 My last job was as a Backend Golang Developer;
-- 🌱 I’m currently learning Kotlin and Continuous Integration(CircleCI);
+- 🌱 I’m currently learning Golang and Continuous Integration(Dockerizer);
-- 👯 I’m looking to collaborate on [Handle Path Oz](https://github.com/onimur/handle-path-oz) 🤝;
-- 🤔 I’m looking for help with Design Pattern 😭;
+- 🤔 I can implement layered design patterns;
 - 💬 Ask me about anything, I am happy to help;
-- ⚡️ Fun-Fact: I have a degree in civil engineering;
+- ⚡️ I need a team to develop a project together;
-- 📫 How to reach me: murillo_comino@hotmail.com;
+- 📫 Contact me by email;

 **Languages and Tools:**